AmosEgel/smuthi/smuthi/nfmds/fortran_sources/_README.txt

 We thank the authors for allowing us to use their routines.

 For the purpose of integrating the code for the generation of the T-matrix of axisymmetric particles into the SMUTHI project, some files were adapted.

+The changes affect:
+- explicit include of other modules in file TAXSYM.f90
+- replacements of relative paths like "../INPUTFILES/" by path "smuthi/nfmds/data/" and similar
+- suppressing the console output of taxsym by commenting out the print commands.

-Changes to the original code were highlighted like this:
+Changes to the original code were highlighted through comments, e.g. like this:

 !
 The following lines were removed from the original code: >>>>>>>>>>>>>>>>>>>>>>>>>> !lines of original file that were removed (commented out)